 I’ve considered myself a minimalist for the last four or so years, and over that period I’ve simplified my life in many ways.
 Some of these changes have been huge and other not so much, but overall it’s the sum of these choices that have led me to the life I’m living today.

 If you’re curious about minimalism (or maybe just about my version of minimalism) then please enjoy this list of 20 ways I’ve simplified my life.
 I hope something here will inspire simplicity in your life too.

-Please understand this is not a definitive list of milestones every aspiring minimalist must ‘check off’ on their journey to minimalism.
-I know for a fact that many of my choices aren’t suitable for everyone – and that’s cool because we’re all doing our own thing, right?
+First of all, please understand this is not a definitive list of milestones every aspiring minimalist must ‘check off’ on their journey to minimalism.
+I know for a fact that many of my choices aren’t suitable for everyone—and that’s cool because we’re all doing our own thing, right?

 I’m sharing what works for me, because it might inspire something that works for you.
 That’s how communities work and it’s awesome.

 (So on that note, if you’ve got an idea you’d like to share with me, please do so in the comments!)